juju/docs/src/en/getting-started.md

 LXD is now configured to work with Juju.

+!!!
+Note: LXD adds iptables rules to enable traffic to the subnet/bridge it created.
+If you subsequently add/change firewall settings (e.g. `ufw`), you should ensure that these rules still work for Juju to function properly.

 ## Create a controller

 Juju needs a controller instance to manage your models and the `juju bootstrap` command is used to create one.
+This command expects a name (for referencing this controller) and a cloud to use.
+The LXD 'cloud' is known as 'localhost' to Juju.

-For use with our LXD "cloud", we will make a controller called 'lxd-test':
+For our LXD localhost cloud, we will make a controller called 'lxd-test':

 ```bash
 juju bootstrap lxd-test localhost